 Called to the Ontario Bar in 1970, Swan rigorously tackled the legal market practicing at McCarthy Tétrault and Stikeman Elliott.
-The wealth of knowledge accumulated over the course of her legal career in both contracts and corporate law shapes and informs Swan’s current role as educational and advisory counsel at Aird & Berlis LPP in Toronto.
+The wealth of knowledge accumulated over the course of her legal career in both contracts and corporate law shapes and informs Swan’s current role as Counsel at Aird Berlis LLP in Toronto.

 As a proud and vocal trans-woman, Swan is an inspiration for the LGBTQ community.
 Her esteemed career and courageous tenacity demonstrate the strides made in regard to a more diverse legal landscape.
 In reflecting on her coming out experience at the 17th annual Pride Week Celebration hosted by Law Society of Ontario, Swan graciously commented, “The future is a lot less dark than we think.”
 In both her scholarship and advocacy Swan continues to exemplify the call for diversification and equality in Canadian law.

 In January 2019 the Law Society of Ontario presented Swan with an honorary Doctor of Laws, celebrating her notable career and endless contributions to the Canadian legal profession.